2020 Minnesota TZD Webinar Series: Impacts to Traffic Safety During a Pandemic

 About the Webinar

 When the COVID-19 pandemic arrived in Minnesota, many predicted that traffic-related fatalities would dramatically decline as traffic on our nation’s roads drastically declined.
 Unfortunately, that wasn’t the case.
 Job efficiencies declined, stress levels increased, and product shortages produced their own challenges as we sought to establish a “new normal.”
-Hear from your colleagues on what many described as “the Wild West” and what tactics were used to mitigate the challenges.
+This session explored what many have described as “the Wild West” and described the tactics that were used to mitigate the challenges.

 Kristine Hernandez, Statewide Toward Zero Deaths Program Coordinator, Office of Traffic Engineering, Minnesota Department of Transportation